Skip to main content

 print("Hello, World!")

-The code above lacks a closing parenthesis and a closing curly brace, both of which are essential for proper code structure.
-The error in this example is easily noticeable, sometimes this isn’t the case.
+The code above lacks a closing parenthesis and a closing curly brace.
+Both are required for valid structure.
+Sometimes the mismatch is buried deep:

 result = (lambda x: {k: v for k, v in zip(range(1, x + 1), [i**2 for i in range(1, x + 1))})(5)